List of Black Butler characters: London Residents

 Arthur Randall is the police commissioner of the Scotland Yard.
-As the leader of Scotland Yard, he is aware of Ciel's role as the Queen's Watchdog and despises whenever his cases are taken over by him.
+As the leader of the Scotland Yard, he is aware of Ciel's role as the Queen's Watchdog and despises whenever his cases are taken over by him.
 Although he is loyal to the Queen and trusts her decisions, he loathes Ciel as he sees him as nothing more than a brat and considers the Phamtomhive family to be iniquitous when dealing with cases.

 Fred Abberline (named after the real Frederick Abberline) is the chief inspector of Scotland Yard.
 He works under Arthur Randall, and is the only officer in Scotland Yard besides the commissioner that is aware of Ciel's identity as the Queen's Watchdog.
 He is a curious, righteous, and somewhat meek individual.
 While he may not despise Ciel as Randall does, he is appalled by the fact that Queen Victoria and Ciel have an arrangement that allows Ciel to solve cases in a dishonorable manner, noting that it is the opposite how Scotland Yard operates.
 In the anime adaption, he is portrayed differently (in both appearance and personality) and as one who truly believes in the justice system.
 He wishes to make London a place where it is safe to have a family and plans to marry his pregnant fiancée.
 Like Ciel, he had to go through hard times to reach his current situation.
 Despite this, Ciel describes him as someone who walks in the light, whereas Ciel walks in the darkness.
-At first, Abberline does not trust Ciel and his position as the Queen's Watchdog, but later joins him as an ally.
+At first, Abberline didn't trust Ciel and his position as the Queen's Watchdog, but later joins him as an ally.
 He is killed by Lau by using his body as a human shield to protect Ciel.

-Harold West Jeb, commonly known as simply Harold West, was a well-known businessman who dealt with trading spices and tea leaves in India, and Mina's husband.
+Harold West Jeb, commonly known as simply Harold West, was a well-known businessman who dealt with trading spices and tea leaves in India, and he was Mina's husband.
 He owned a general store named "Harold Trading" and a Hindustani coffeehouse called "Harold West".
-Ciel met him at a party during the London's Season, an exchange that the former found unpleasant.
+Ciel met him at a party during London's Season, an exchange that the former found unpleasant.
 West was an arrogant, conniving, and unethical man, and Ciel described him as someone who was "disgustingly obsessed with status".
 In an attempt to win at a curry competition to obtain a Royal Warrant, West recruited Agni to be his chef and in return, he and Mina will prevent Soma from learning the truth about Mina's relationship with West, because Soma assumed that West kidnapped her, when she willingly went with him to London to escape her low social status.
 After losing the curry competition to Ciel's Funtom Company, West and Mina were then presumably killed by Ran-Mao under Lau's orders.